TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 bail out early, so easiest to choose an article with both to do first.

-Be sure crossref_iss in capsules/Makefile is set to the current/desired issue, per README-tug-procedures.
+Be sure crossref_iss in capsules/Makefile is set to the current/desired issue, per ~tubprod/README.

 Best to do this one article at a time, making sure each comes out ok.
 After creating the first abs/bbl.tex, run: make cro-scratch  # in capsules directory

-Then, the landing files output will be in file://.../tubprod/svn/capsules/crossref/dir1.lndout/tb*.html and the XML file for Crossref in:
+Then, the landing files output will be in (e.g.) file:///home/tubprod/svn/capsules/crossref/dir1.lndout/tb*.html and the XML file for Crossref in:
   .../dir2.process/issue.xml